wtsi-npg/partisan/README.md

 ### Running in a container

-The tests can be run in a container, which is requires less setup and will be less likely to be affected by your local environment.
+The tests can be run in a container, which requires less setup and will be less likely to be affected by your local environment.
 A Docker Composer file is provided to run the tests in a Linux container, against a containerised iRODS server.